pontusjan/kramfors-lunch/README.md

 Kramfors Lunch

 A project for learning purposes.
-I'm going to build a service that will help you find the best lunch in Kramfors today.
+The goal is to create a good looking, easy to use web application that will display the lunches available in Kramfors.

 User stories (to be updated):

 - Restaurants can log in and add their lunch menu's for as many weeks forward as they wish.
+- Restaurants can also edit their added menus, and delete it.

-- Users can easily see what's for lunch in Kramfors today or this week.
+- Users can easily see what's for lunch in Kramfors.
+- Users can get easily get the location of every restaurant, so they can find it.